SumianVoice/TransVoice-Wiki/wiki/pages/getting-started/index.md

 - people often raise their larynx (and thus, resonance) when going to a high pitch, so you might not need to do this step
 - avoid [FVF](/wiki/pages/clarity/FVF) constriction (old man / old woman voice)
 - avoid unvoiced / whisper slides if you can, or prioritise doing voiced ones.
 If you do unvoiced slides, make sure they are not constricted or rough
 - clean the sound up before using it.
-Don't use a configuration that is rough, make it smooth first even at the cost of lowering resonance slightly
+Don't use a configuration that is rough or efforful, make it smooth first even at the cost of lowering resonance slightly

 ## Clean up the voice
 If you're at this stage and you have any roughness in your voice, now's the time to sort it out.
 Going further will make it extremely difficult to unlearn later